 The Porsche Taycan will feature rapid charging, over 600hp and a driving range in excess of 500 kilometres.

-We’ll have to wait until 2019 before we catch our first public glimpse of the electric Porsche Taycan (pronounced ‘tie-can’), but early indications show that it will have all the right ingredients to make it highly desirable and a serious contender to other rivals such as Tesla and forthcoming models from within the Volkswagen Group, like the Audi e–tron.
+We’ll have to wait until late 2019 before we catch our first public glimpse of the electric Porsche Taycan (pronounced ‘tie-can’), but early indications show that it will have all the right ingredients to make it highly desirable and a serious contender to other rivals such as Tesla and forthcoming models from within the Volkswagen Group, like the Audi e–tron.

 To date, only images of the disguised prototype cars have been seen publicly.
 But recently, 50to70 did get an exclusive look behind the scenes at pre-series cars being built.
 Just across the road from the impressive Porsche Museum in Zuffenhausen, up on the second floor, a team of 100 engineers are busy assembling pre-production models at a rate of two per day.